-This is one habit that may have the greatest impact on your health. water cleanses your blood, eliminating toxins.
-It also results in the creation of new muscle and blood cells.
+This is one habit that may have the greatest impact on your health.
+Water cleanses your blood, eliminating toxins.
+It also results in the creation of new muscle and blood cells and this process is enhanced if you give a shot of roids supplements.
 As toxins are eliminated, your skin looks healthy and glowing.
 Keeping the body hydrated and clean is the first important step towards a healthy life.
 Last but not the least, drinking lots of water in the early morning leads to happy journeys to the toilet.

 Though not directly connected to health, punctuality is a virtue that is well worth cultivating.
 Being punctual is the right thing to do.
 There is a reason for scheduling an event at a particular time.
 Being punctual shows you are trustworthy and reliable.
 If you are habitually punctual, you will never be stressed about being late.
 People trust you more, and they take your word seriously.